A Simple Harmonic Universe

 The $l=1$ mode is special.
 The perturbations governed by \eqref{scaleeom} are stable for $\gamma \sim 1$; on the other hand, the gravitational instabilities sourced by \eqref{Psidifeq} are always unstable for $l=1$.
 For the case of a single-component perfect fluid, on which we have focused so far, this mode is absent from the physical spectrum: $\partial_i \Psi_{l=1}$ generates a global rotation on the $S^3$ and hence is pure gauge.
 However, in multi-component systems there will generically be entropy perturbations; these contribute an inhomogeneous term to (\ref{Psidifeq}) and can source a physical $l=1$ mode.
-We find that the corresponding metric scalar mode $\Psi_{l=1}$ grows for all $\gamma$, unlike the case of modes with $l \ge 2$. \footnote{The metric scalar fluctuations are classified into adiabatic (or curvature) perturbations, and entropy (or isocurvature) perturbations.
+We find that the corresponding metric scalar mode $\Psi_{l=1}$ grows for all $\gamma$, unlike the case of modes with $l \ge 2$. \footnote{The metric scalar perturbations are classified as adiabatic (curvature) or entropy (isocurvature).
 The later are described by (\ref{Psidifeq}) plus an inhomogeneous term, and satisfy the initial condition $\Psi= \Psi'=0$.
-This term can act as a source of $\Psi_{l=1}$, which grows exponentially fast for all $\gamma$.}
+This term can act as a source of $\Psi_{l=1}$, which grows exponentially for all $\gamma$.}

-However, we point out that even in these cases the $l=1$ growing mode may be absent due to different mechanisms.
+However, even in these cases the $l=1$ mode may be absent due to different mechanisms.
 A simple variant of our setup would be to orbifold the $S^3$ by a freely acting group in order to project out this mode.
-Orbifolding does not change the equations of motion (only local quantities appear there) but will project out modes from the spectrum.
-We have also not included the effects of non-gravitational damping modes.
-For example, a gas of gravitons will be subject to collisionless damping from free streaming, which damps growth at a rate proportional to the frequency $\omega_k$ of the mode.
-There is a range of $\gamma$ for which the growth rate of the $l=1$ mode predicted by \eqref{Psidifeq} is smaller than the corresponding free streaming damping rate, thus killing this mode.
+Orbifolding does not change the equations of motion but will project out modes from the spectrum.
+Further, non-gravitational damping must be included.
+Collisionless damping (free streaming) occurs at a rate proportional to the frequency $\omega_k$ of the mode.
+There is a range of $\gamma$ for which the $l=1$ mode predicted by \eqref{Psidifeq} is completely killed by free streaming.
 The other fluids in the setup, including the domain wall network, may also have other collisional forms of damping that can reduce the growth of this mode.
-We will discuss these points further in \cite{uslong}.
 In what follows we will assume that the $l=1$ growing mode is absent.